dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 Chain-key Bitcoin (ckBTC) is a token on the Internet Computer that is backed 1:1 by bitcoin (BTC).
 It is designed to integrate Bitcoin with the Internet Computer Protocol (ICP) and decentralized finance (DeFi) applications. ckBTC is an ICP-native token that uses chain-key cryptography to own and control all underlying bitcoin, extending the ICP protocol stack so the blockchain behaves like a faster, less expensive, and more environmentally sustainable solution than the Bitcoin network.

-ckBTC facilitates Bitcoin holders to participate in the DeFi ecosystem, activating the world’s largest crypto economy.
+ckBTC facilitates bitcoin holders to participate in the DeFi ecosystem, activating the world’s largest crypto economy.
 It offers a secure and scalable environment to use bitcoin in DeFi applications, including lending, borrowing, asset management, decentralized exchanges, and more.

 ckBTC is not a bridged or wrapped token; it is a direct link between the Bitcoin network and the Internet Computer, reducing the risks tied to bridges.
 This approach not only tackles security concerns but also launches Bitcoin into a world of better adaptability and user experiences.